Mental Health and Well-Being

 - Grief and Loss in Human Development

 - Women and Depression

 - Counter-transference and Transference

 We provide an active and clear voice to advocate for policies that support people with mental illness.
 We also promote quality mental health evaluation as a prerequisite to care.

 Hamm Clinic partners with NAMI Minnesota.
-For several years, NAMI has offered regular weekly support groups at our downtown St. Paul location.
+For several years, NAMI has offered regular weekly support groups at our St. Paul location.

 We are also a member of the Minnesota Association of Community Mental Health Programs (MACMHP), which advocates for policies that improve delivery of mental health services in the state.